 - Tech & Print

 One way to begin taking notes is to keep track of what you are searching for.
 Many databases help you do this by allowing you to save searches.
-Saving searches allows you to watch the development of your search over time and to make sure you are not simply repeating the same (not so great) search over and over.
+Saving searches allows you to watch the development of your search over time and to make sure you are not simply repeating the same search over and over.
 Copy and paste or print out the search page to help think of ways your search could or should change over time.
 This example is from the EbscoHost version of Medline, but many databases have a similar option.

 Mind mapping is a popular way to brainstorm about your topic or to take notes about an article or presentation.
 Start with the main topic in the center and then think of a variety of related subtopics that you want to explore.
 Mind maps allow you to be flexible and to see alternative ideas you may not initially have considered.